From epic alpine huts to towering views of New Zealand’s tallest mountain, here are six of the best hikes in Mount Cook National Park.

 Although this offers arguably the best hiking views of the glacier, it is not marked or mentioned by the DOC.
-I suspect that the reason for this is that the scree climb up to the edge of the moraine wall is simply too dangerous due to the risk of rockfall and avalanches.
+I suspect that the reason for this is that the scree climb up to the edge of the moraine wall is simply too dangerous due to the risk of rockfall.

 6. Blue Lakes and Tasman Glacier Walk

-If you want to see the Tasman Glacier but you’re not prepared for a longer walk or a slippery scree climb, then I’d recommend taking the Blue Lakes and Tasman Glacier walk.
+If you want to see the Tasman Glacier but you're not prepared for a long walk or a slippery scree climb, then I'd recommend taking the Blue Lakes and Tasman Glacier walk.

 There is also an option to detour to the Blue Lakes, which is a set of three colourful lakes which is a good spot for a quick swim in Summer.

-Camping and Sleeping Near the Mount Cook National Park
+Where to Stay Near Mount Cook National Park

-By far, the best place to stay overnight at the Mount Cook National Park is the White Horse Hill Campsite.
+If you're on a budget or would prefer to camp, then the best place to stay overnight at Mount Cook National Park is the White Horse Hill Campsite.